Essex Farm Cemetery, Ieper, Belgium

 Advanced Dressing Station in the Ypres-Yser Canal Bank

-Initially a British Advanced Dressing Station (ADS) here was simply a number of dugouts cut into the spoilbank of the western (left) side of the canal.
-Gradually the Advanced Dressing Station was developed into a number of concrete shelters.
+Initially a British medical post located here was simply a number of dugouts cut into the spoilbank of the western (left) side of the canal.

-Essex Farm Advanced Dressing Station (ADS)
+Essex Farm Advanced Dressing Station (A.D.S.)

 15 Years Old: Rifleman Valentine Joe Strudwick

-Grave of Valentine Strudwick
+Grave of Rifleman Valentine Strudwick

-Grave of Valentine Strudwick, Essex Farm cemetery.
+Grave of Valentine Strudwick, Essex Farm Cemetery.

 This boy soldier was the son of Louisa Strudwick of 70, Orchard Road, Dorking, Surrey.

-His final resting place is to be found in Essex Farm cemetery at Grave Reference: Plot I. Row U. Grave 8.
+His final resting place is to be found in Essex Farm Cemetery at Grave Reference: Plot I. Row U. Grave 8.

 49th (West Riding) Division Memorial